yanghahaha/lakebook_to_markdown/README_EN.md

 ### 1. Export Lakebook Files

 1. Log in to Yuque and enter your knowledge base
-2. Click the "Settings" button in the top right corner
+2. In the left sidebar > books > book, click "..." on the right, then click the "Settings" button, and click "Settings" again in the popup dialog
-3. Click the "Export" button
+3. At the bottom of the book settings, click the "Export" button
-4. Download the `.lakebook` file
+4. Download the `.lakebook` file, which contains all documents under that book

 ### 2. Convert Documents